Sheet Pan Honey Mustard Salmon with Rainbow Veggies Recipe

 2. Arrange the First Wave of Veggies

 Place the yellow squash rounds on the upper third of the baking sheet, broccoli florets in the middle section, and red onion chunks on the bottom third.
-Drizzle with 4 teaspoons of olive oil, season generously with salt and pepper, and toss each section separately to keep those beautiful colors distinct.
+Drizzle with 4 teaspoons of olive oil, season generously with salt and pepper, and toss each section separately.

 3. Start the Roasting Process

 Pop that sheet pan into the preheated oven for exactly 8 minutes.
-This head start ensures all your vegetables finish cooking at the same time – it’s all about timing!
+This head start ensures all your vegetables finish cooking at the same time.

 4. Create the Magic Glaze